dtvthedtu/IstanbulUniversity-CE/3. Sınıf 2. Dönem Notları/Software Testing and Quaility/README.md

-# Computer Networks and Technologies <!-- omit in toc -->
+# Software Testing and Quality <!-- omit in toc -->

 ## İçerikler <!-- omit in toc -->